 1 – 2 cup almonds, chopped

 1 – 2 cup pecans, chopped

 1. I started making granola many years ago because I dsicovered the ones I found in the stores were far too sweet for me.
 Over the years I have reduced the fat by eliminating the oil, added a wider variety of grains and generally made the granola more healthy.
 You can use any types of grain that you like to give it a flavour that you like.
 This is our main breakfast over the summer months.

-2. Mix all dry ingredients except fruit in a large bowl.
+2. Mix all dry ingredients except fruit, apple sauce and honey in a large bowl.
 Heat apple sauce & honey together, add to dry ingredients and mix (with your hands is best) separating any lumps in mixture.
-Cook at 350℉ turning every 15 minutes until brown.
+Cook at 325℉ turning every 15 minutes until brown.
 Leave in oven until oven is cool.
+Remove from oven.
 Add dried fruit.
 Store in an airtight container.